Asiana Treks and Tours

 Meals during the trip:

 Eating well is essential since the EBC Trek takes you through the Himalayas.
 You'll have plenty of nutritious meals in the trekking regions, although the options won't be as varied as in the cities.
 You'll get fifteen breakfasts, eleven lunches, and ten dinners during the Trek.
 The menu includes local, Asian, and Western dishes, but it gets more straightforward as you climb higher.
 Try popular Nepali foods like lentils, rice, curry, dumplings, noodles, Spaghetti, and many more.
 We highly recommend consuming fresh vegetables and drinking liquids such as green tea, lemon tea, hot lemon, ginger tea, and garlic soup, especially at high altitudes.
 While non-vegetarian options are available during the Trek, we suggest avoiding them for hygiene reasons.
-It's also best to steer clear of dairy, cheese, alcohol, caffeine, and hot chocolate.
-Personal expensessuch as alcoholic drinks, extra beverages, and cafes, aren't included in the package.
+It's also best to avoid dairy, cheese, alcohol, caffeine, and hot chocolate.
+Personal expensessuch as alcoholic beverages, additional drinks, and cafes, aren't included in the package.

 Meal TypeDetails